columbia-digital-literacy/lessons-learned-2/difference between scrum and kanban software development.md

 - No end of sprint "bad work"
 - Quicker progress (with well-defined process)

-Below are images I found on the internet depicting the two differnt agile software development frameworks:
+Below are images I found on the internet depicting the two different agile software development frameworks:

 **Scrum process**